 2. Location of installation

-Depending on where they are mount there are two types of solar attic fans;
+Depending on where they are mounted, there are two types of solar attic fans;

 - roof mount